rcolyer/plot-function/README.md

 generated, but the function definition Func1 must be declared at the top-level of the code so that it can be accessed from within the included plotting library.
 Note that it must "include" plot_function.scad rather than "use" it, for the old modality, so that Func1 and others are accessible.

+## Full API

 A variety of usage demonstrations are in the demo_plot_function.scad file, and the API for the three plotting modules is as follows:

 ```
 // Plots either a function literal or the numbered function Func1 through